Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Graph Learning Based Combinatorial Optimization Methods

+In this section, we review the works that solve CO problems using graph learning.
+We review the whole learning procedure in solving a CO problem.
+For the two stages of the learning procedure, we pay more attention to the second stage, as the first stage has been thoroughly reviewed in the previous section.
+We will brief the first stage of the ML-based CO methods for the convenience of presentation.

-In this section, we review the works that solve CO problems using graph embedding.
-These works can be classified into two categories.
-The first category is based on classification techniques.
-The embeddings of the nodes are used to predict the probability of belonging to a solution.
-The second category is based on searching, which constructs a solution by iteratively extending a partial solution to a final solution.
-Graph embedding is used within a searching procedure to select the node to extend the partial solution.
-Table~\ref{gpdlcompare} lists the selected CO methods using graph embedding.
+Recent works can be classified into two categories.
+The first category is the non-autoregressive method which predicts the solution of a CO problem in one shot.
+The non-autoregressive method predicts a matrix that denotes the probability of each node/edge being a part of a solution.
+The solution of the CO problem can be found by search heuristics such as beam search.
+The second category is the autoregressive method, which constructs a solution by iteratively extending a partial solution to obtain a solution of the CO problem.
+Table~\ref{gpdlcompare} lists the selected graph learning-based CO methods.